 This problem has been around all along.

-Our forefathers founded America by bullying its previous owners, by ignoring their supposedly “God-given” rights.
-The “New World” wasn’t new to the inhabitants of America who were utterly ignored when the Pope deeded the entire region to European monarchs to divvy up amongs their more wealthy warlords able to hire a small army, transport them across the Atlantic, and take over control of the farms and lives of the people already settled and living there.
+Our forefathers founded America by bullying its previous owners and by ignoring their supposedly “God-given” rights.
+The “New World” wasn’t new to the inhabitants of America who were utterly ignored when the Pope deeded the entire region to European monarchs to divvy up among their more wealthy warlords able to hire a small army, transport them across the Atlantic, and take over control of the farms and lives of the people already settled and living there.

-The rights of Native Americans were not only disregarded in the original colonies, the “Louisiana Purchase” and “Seward’s Folly,” they were disregarded in our textbooks as we learned a one-sided, biased version of our history.
+The rights of Native Americans were not only disregarded in settling the original colonies, the purchase of the mid-continent states from France and the purchase of Alaska from Russia, they were disregarded in our textbooks as we learned a one-sided, biased version of our history.

-But the problem is much bigger than all this.
+But the problem is even bigger than all this.

 This is ALSO what the Buddhist priest was trying to tell us when he set himself ablaze on the streets of Saigon.
 It’s about never caring about the massive number of innocent people we’ve abused overseas in our mania to dominate the rest of the world with fear, violence and money.